intel-gpu/intel-gpu-i915-backports/docs/README_redhat.md

 ### Dynamic Kernel Module Support(DKMS)

-There are two ways to create i915 dkms packages.
+There are two ways to create i915 DKMS packages.
 1. Using default command:

 ```